lorin/resilience-engineering/README.md

 If you're not sure what to read first, check out [Resilience engineering: Where do I start?](intro.md)

 This file contains notes about people active in resilience engineering, as well as some influential researchers who are no longer with us, organized alphabetically.
-I'm using these notes to help get my head around the players and concepts.
+It also includes people and papers from related fields, such as cognitive systems engineering and naturalistic decision-making.

 You might also be interested in my [notes on David Woods's Resilience Engineering short course](https://github.com/lorin/res-eng-short-course-notes).